its-mr-monday/ESXI_MACOS_PATCHER/README.md

 # MACOS VMX EXPLOIT PATCHER

-This exploit allows VMWare ESXI 7.0 servers to emulate MacOS Sonoma 14 It tricks the system into thinking it is running on a real Mac.
+ This exploit allows VMWare ESXI 6.7 / 7.0 servers to emulate MacOS Sonoma

+ It tricks the OS into thinking it is running on a real Mac.

-It does this by modifying the VMX file to include match the SMBIOS of a real Mac.
+ It does this by modifying the VMX file to include a match for the SMBIOS of a real Mac.

 ## Notice
-This is a proof of concept
+ - This is a proof of concept
-This is for educational purposes only
+ - This is for educational purposes only
-We are not responsible for any damages caused by this software We are not responsible for any legal actions taken against you for using this software We do not condone the use of this software for any illegal activities
+ - We are not responsible for any damages caused by this software
+ - We are not responsible for any legal actions taken against you for using this software
+ - We do not condone the use of this software for any illegal activities

 ## Prerequisites
  - [VMWare ESXI](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-016E39C1-E8DB-486A-A235-55CAB242C351.html)